|

 I = P * A * T

-in which I is negative impact of humans on the Earth, P is population, A is affluence and T is technology, is wrong in holding I to be negative.
-He argues, from the above, that the impact of humans is positive, especially because in our being productive we image God and therefore it should never be curbed.
+in which I is negative impact of humans on the Earth, P is population, A is affluence and T is technology.
+He argues that Ehrlich is wrong in holding I to be negative, and that the impact of humans is positive, especially because in our being productive we image God and therefore it should never be curbed.
 AB: However, while this might be nearly true of the pre-Fall situation and even post-Eschaton, it is NOT true now, because of human sin.
 The economic activity we do now is sinful and harmful.
-That is why though some of I might be positive, I is mostly negative, because the human heart is "deceitful above all things".
+That is why though some of it might be positive, it is mostly negative, because the human heart is "deceitful above all things".
 This is a major flaw in Beisner.

-What all this means is that his arguments that we should reject environmentaism and go against calls to reduce consumption in affluent cultures.
-He argues that economic growth is almost unmitigated good.
+What all this means is that his arguments (that we should reject environmentaism and go against calls to reduce consumption in affluent cultures) are themselves flawed - and so we should resist his arguments.
 My comments above show his arguments to be based on false assumptions and presuppositions, and therefore highly dangerous if followed.

 This page, "abxn.org/ccge/beisner.html", is an expression of part of a project to understand the links between climate change, global economy and other matters including society's beliefs and aspirations.
 It is designed to stimulate thinking and discourse.
 Comments, queries welcome.